VoiceBeer/VoiceBeer/README.md

 -->
 **I'm Hao Chen, you may also call me Chris or vb, vb is kinda like a pronoun of me, which is named by myself in high school.**

-- 🏫 I'm currently working on a research institute as a research assistant.
+- 🏫 I'm currently working on a research institute.
 My research interests are in computer vision, deep learning, BCI. (self-supervised learning, AI + medical, adversarial attack in the future maybe)
 - 🌱 I’m currently learning self-supervised learning, semi-supervised learning and adversarial attack
 - 📫 You can reach me by sending me an email